readydos/AC.EMF.Visual/README.md

 **Hypothesis**

-**A person moves through a room wired with alternating current such as potlights and US/CA style outlets (European and Asian style outlets are also subject to this isuue).
+**A person moves through a room wired with alternating current, powering ceiling lights and US/CA style outlets (😯).
+European and Asian style outlets are also subject to this isuue because alternating current is globally present.
 Wiring from the circuit breaker to each outlet emits EMF (imagine an invisible tube around the wires).**

 **Due to the electrochemical behaviour of the human brain such as sodium ion channels, and generally phosphorus-containing compounds contribute to the overall magnetic environment of your tissues.
-Static charge deltas to the human brain are present. electrochemical synapses feasibly could be triggered a la Neuralink over a distance.**
+Static charge deltas to the human brain can be measured leading to electrochemical synapses triggered (similarly to Neuralink although over a distance.)**

 ## Overview

-* **Electromotive Force (EMF)** concepts
+* **Electromotive Force (EMF)**
 * **Alternating Current (AC)** behavior
-* **Hardware data acquisition (Arduino or alternatives)**
+* **Data acquisition via hardware (Arduino or alternatives)**
-* **Real-time visualization in Unity (C# 3D)**
+* **Real-time visualization in Unity 3D (written in C#)**
 * **References to human biology.**

 The goal is to measure or simulate EMF/AC signals and visualize them dynamically in a 3D Unity environment.

 ---

-## System Architecture
+## 0otential System Architecture

 ### High-Level Diagram